 Mitochondria and Lysosome

 The shape of a mitochondrion is oval, similar to a pharmaceutical capsule.
 The inside looks much like a winding river which meanders back and forth.
 The winding river may have occasional islands along its path.

 Use the shape of a basketball to suggest the external appearance of a lysosome.
 Now place several small grapes inside this basketball to represent the active hydrolytic enzymes contained within a lysosome.

+The ribosome is one of the most complex parts of the inside of a cell.
 A large mass of silly string floating in the air offers the mind a vivid image of what a ribosome looks like.
-Add some long spiral-shaped confetti and the image will be even more accurate.
+Add some long spiral-shaped confetti and the image of what a ribosome looks like will be even more accurate.

 No description can compare with a firsthand observation of a human cell through a powerful microscope.
 If you have a chance to do so, you'll be able to see how many different shapes and textures are present in every single cell.